 Step 7.
-Import.io has detected that the product listing data spans more than just this one page, so you can add as many pages as needed to ensure you get every product in this category into your spreadsheet.
+Import.io has detected that the product listing data spans more than one page, so you can add as many pages as needed to ensure that you get every product in this category into your spreadsheet.

 Step 8.
-Now, you can download both the Images as files and the Product Name and Price as a spreadsheet.
+Now, you can download the images, product names, and prices.

 Step 10.
 Next, download the images as files to use to populate your own website or marketplace.